 Hundreds of families are waiting years for an autism diagnosis for their child, leaving youngsters totally unsupported at school, says Priory expert

-Priory expert Dr Hayley van Zwanenberg, a leading child and adolescent psychiatrist, today called for speedier diagnoses across the UK for children with autism, as she warned that the strain on children and their families from delayed assessments risked seriously affecting children’s development, and causing untold anxiety and depression in hundreds of homes.
+Priory expert, Dr Hayley van Zwanenberg, a leading child and adolescent psychiatrist, today called for speedier diagnoses across the UK for autistic children, as she warned that the strain on children and their families from delayed assessments risked seriously affecting children’s development, and causing untold anxiety and depression in hundreds of homes.

-Her comments come during Autism Awareness Week (26 March – 2 April 2018) where schools, workplaces and individuals, their families and friends take part in activities to raise money and awareness for The National Autistic Society.
+Her comments come during Autism Awareness Week (26 March to 2 April 2018) where schools, workplaces and individuals, and their families and friends take part in activities to raise money and awareness for The National Autistic Society.

-Some parents of children with suspected autism are waiting at least 44 months for diagnoses1.
+Some parents of children with suspected autism are waiting at least 44 months for diagnoses [i] .

-The Welsh Government has set a target of 26 weeks from referral to diagnosis, but a freedom of information request to local health boards revealed the average wait is 107 weeks and six days in Hywel Dda area, which covers Carmarthenshire, Ceredigion and Pembrokeshire.
+The Welsh Government has set a target of 26 weeks from referral to diagnosis, but a freedom of information request to local health boards revealed the average wait is 107 weeks and 6 days in the Hywel Dda area, which covers Carmarthenshire, Ceredigion and Pembrokeshire.

-In County Durham, the waiting time for autism diagnosis is two years, a length of time the Health Secretary, Jeremy Hunt, said himself was “unacceptable” 2.
+In County Durham, the waiting time for an autism diagnosis is 2 years, a length of time the Health Secretary, Jeremy Hunt, said himself was “unacceptable” [ii] .

 Autism experts say every local authority is facing significant diagnosis delays, which causes massive problems to families, and children left without the vital support they need in schools.

 Autism affects around 600,000 people in the UK.
-If you include their families, autism is part of daily life for 2.8 million people3.
+If you include their families, autism is part of daily life for 2.8 million people [iii] .
 Leaving autism undiagnosed can lead to further mental health conditions such as depression and anxiety.

-Priory Healthcare runs hospitals and clinics which offer a speedy service for families who think their child might have autism, and a further service to help families understand the condition and manage it.
-Priory Wellbeing Centres offer flexible appointment times, so children do not need always need to be taken out of school for their assessments, or appointments after diagnosis.
+Priory runs hospitals and clinics that offer a speedy service for families who think their child might have autism, and a further service to help families understand the condition and manage it.
+Priory Wellbeing Centres offer flexible appointment times, so children don't always need to be taken out of school for their assessments, or appointments after diagnosis.

-Dr van Zwanenberg of Priory’s Woodbourne Hospital in Birmingham and Group Medical Director of Priory’s Wellbeing Centres, said: “Families often come to a Priory Hospital or Wellbeing Centre for an autism diagnosis as they can have a swift appointment with a child and adolescent psychiatrist who has expertise in autism.
+Dr van Zwanenberg of Priory Wellbeing Centre Oxford said: “Families often come to a Priory hospital or wellbeing centre for an autism diagnosis as they can have a swift appointment with a child and adolescent psychiatrist who has expertise in autism.

 “The psychiatrist will rule out any other illness that can occur alongside autism and will then organise for the patient to have a complete assessment with clinicians trained in autism.
 The family will have a thorough diagnostic report promptly.
 The report contains recommendations to help the child after diagnosis, for both the school and family.